TravelTimN/simon-game/README.md

 ### Features Left to Implement

 **Leaderboard**:
-- Ideally, I'd like to implement a leaderboard of session users that have completed all 31 levels successfully.
+- Ideally, I'd like to implement a leaderboard of session users that have completed all 31 levels successfully, which can be displayed to anybody else.

 ##### back to [top](#table-of-contents)